rodriguezcoding/Express-Auth/README.md

 ### Start server

 ```
-Yarn add to install dependencies or you can use npm too.
+Yarn to install dependencies or you can use npm too.
 Yarn run-server to start the server.
 ```